alberto-it/Contact-Mgmt-System/README.md

 # Contact Management System

-This Python program allows you to manage your contacts with features like adding, editing, deleting, searching, displaying all contacts, and exporting them to a text file called contacts.txt.
-Phone numbers are used as unique identifiers for contacts in this system, so this system will not allow duplicate phone numbers.
+This Python program allows users to manage their contacts with features like adding, editing, deleting, searching, displaying all contacts, and exporting all contacts to a text file called contacts.txt.
+Phone numbers are used as unique identifiers in this system, so a feature to not allow duplicate phone numbers was added.

 These four fields are stored:
  - Name